axzuremini-debug/PYTHON-CALCULATOR/README.txt

 the source code
  for that file format
- is in the pyxxell file format source code folder thsi whole calculator app is made by a 12 year old so please if there are bugs dont hate
+ is in the pyxxell file format source code folder this whole calculator app is made by a 12 year old so please if there are bugs dont hate.